clarkfitzg/course_planning/README.md

 Level 3:

+- Select parsimonious models, understand bias-variance tradeoff
-- Expert level statistical modeling, such as MCMC
+- Expert level statistical modeling, such as MCMC, or neural networks
+- Understand where and how models break down, and how to adapt and modify existing methodology to new situations
-- Adapt and develop appropriate statistical methodology to the task at hand
+- Develop new methodology to the task at hand

-#### Presentation

-This category is unique, because all levels of data scientist should be able to __do__ the same things.
-The difference is in how well they do them.

-- Write technical reports in standard formats
-- Produce publication quality plots
-- Summarize results for a general audience in brief oral presentations
-- Develop interactive, online dashboards

-#### Data Manipulation
+## Data Manipulation

+Data manipulation is about the mechanics of extracting and processing data in whatever format it happens to be in.
+It includes understanding the organization and structure of the data in both conceptual, and practical terms.

 Level 1:

-- Load data in common standard formats, such as a CSV file
+- Load and save data in common standard formats, such as a CSV file

 Level 2: